GlassFrog/glassfrog-api/README.md

 Help us make it better
 ----------------------

 Please tell us how we can make the API better.
-If you have a specific feature request or if you found a bug, please email glassfrogsupport@holacracyone.com  For improvements to the documentation, fork this repository and send a pull request with improvements.
+If you have a specific feature request or if you found a bug, please email glassfrogsupport@holacracyone.com